wonkyungup/auto-play/README.md

 If you have any additional or uncomfortable points while using it, please send us a review or e-mail and we will respond.

-### Version 1.0.0
+### Version 1.0.1
-- UI has been changed overall.
+- FIX: Scroll event doesn't work.
-- Fixed the problem that the video stops after several hours.
+- ADD: Firefox extension.

 ### Questions
 - The program does not work